Joint Replacement Experts

 Chief, Division of Adult Reconstruction

 Dr. Crossett serves as the chief of the Adult Reconstruction Division of the Department of Orthopaedic Surgery.
-He is an assistant professor of orthopaedic surgery at the University of Pittsburgh School of Medicine.
+He is a clinical associate professor of orthopaedic surgery at the University of Pittsburgh School of Medicine.
 Dr. Crossett is a graduate of Bucknell University and Temple University School of Medicine, where he completed his orthopaedic residency.
 He is board-certified in orthopaedic surgery, and is a fellow of the American Academy of Orthopaedic Surgeons.

 Dr. Crossett specializes in joint replacement surgery of the hip and knee, as well as complex revision/reconstruction surgery of these joints.
 His practice is based at UPMC Shadyside, which is considered a regional referral center for joint replacement and reconstruction surgery.
 He has been consistently named one of America’s Top Doctors by Castle Connolly and one of Pittsburgh’s Top Doctors by Pittsburgh Magazine.